Soham-coder/verification-blog/src/posts/blog/getting-started.md

 c.print(); //Ans - "this is child"
 //In this case different forms of the method print(of parent class) is done by naming the parent method as virtual
 //So basically when we call the child print method it first determines the type of handle the child has.
-//Now child class is pointing to no one else and is of type child and so it goes up the hierarchy finds the function type to be
+//Now child class is pointing to no one else and is of type child and so it goes up the hierarchy and finds that the called function type to be
 //virtual in parent.
-So comes down and calls child implementation end
+So it comes down and calls child implementation end

 //case 2